He tohutohu mō te whakakī i te puka whakauru

 - New Zealand Birth Register

-When you sign the declaration, you give Te Wānanga o Raukawa authority to give information to the following agencies:
+When you accept or sign the declaration, you give Te Wānanga o Raukawa authority to give information to the following agencies:

 - New Zealand Qualifications Authority